""

 Physics Club

-The Society of Physics Students, the Physics Club, is a student organization for people interested in physics and related fields.
+The University Physics Society, the Physics Club, is a student organization for people interested in physics and related fields.

 The Physics Club organizes events such as seminars, tours, trips, and socials for its members.
 In the the past, we have taken a field trip to Fermilab and have frequently gathered for social events such as ice skating, movie night, and bowling.
 Physics Club volunteers also offer free drop-in tutoring to students in introductory physics and astronomy classes.
 In addition, we maintain subscriptions to science-related magazines such as Scientific American, Astronomy, and Physics Today, which are kept in the club’s room located at 2328 Chamberlin Hall.